William Robinson Archibald

 A celebration of Bill’s life will be held at the The Ranch Pub & Grill (part of the Maple Ridge Equi-Sports Centre), 21973 132 Avenue, Maple Ridge on Sunday, February 23, 2020, 12:00pm.
 Flowers or donations to the Heart and Stroke Foundation are welcome.

-To send flowers to WIlliam's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of WIlliam Robinson Archibald, please visit our floral store.